Leroy & Stitch: Voice cast

+David Kawena also makes a cameo appearance at the end of the film, appearing for the family photo.

 Production

 According to writer-producer Jess Winfield, Leroy & Stitch was produced alongside the second season of Lilo & Stitch: The Series and finished production in 2005.
 The film was originally set for a direct-to-video release in spring 2006.
 The animation production was outsourced to Wang Film Productions, a Taiwanese studio that previously worked on The Series.

 The film marks the third film in the Lilo & Stitch franchise without any involvement from creators Chris Sanders and Dean DeBlois (besides Sanders providing the voices of Stitch, Leroy, and the latter's clones), as they would leave Disney for DreamWorks Animation to write and direct How to Train Your Dragon.

 Release

-Leroy & Stitch debuted on Disney Channel on June 23, 2006 and also aired on Toon Disney on June 26, 2006.
-It was released on DVD in the United States on June 27, 2006 under Walt Disney Pictures.
+Leroy & Stitch debuted on Disney Channel on June 23, 2006, and also aired on Toon Disney on June 26, 2006.
+It was released on DVD in the United States on June 27, 2006, under Walt Disney Pictures.
 Bonus features of the DVD include a then-unaired episode of Lilo & Stitch: The Series titled "Link" and a set-top game The Big Red Battleship Flight Simulator.
-Distributed by Walt Disney Home Entertainment, DVD sales in the United States earned a total of $16,672,732 as of September 2021.
+Distributed by Buena Vista Home Entertainment, DVD sales in the United States earned a total of $16,672,732 as of September 2021.